paiatul5/paiatul5.github.io/_posts/2024-09-15-EV_Analysis.md

 ## <a id="overview"></a> Broad Overview
 ![alt text](/img/posts/chart_1.png "Overview of Electric Vehicles")
+- Key takeaways are as follows
+   - Top Left : Number of Electric Vehicles registered are increasing.
+Just for the first 3 months of 2024, we see number of cars of 2024 model year are at par
+                with full year's data for 2020!.
+This signals a widespread adoption of Electric Vehicles in the State of Washington.
+   - Top Right : Tesla by far is the most popular Electric Vehicle registered in Washington.
+It is followed by the traditional automalers like Nissan, Chevrolet, Ford and Kia.
+We will consider them to be most popular makers from here on.
+These numbers are based on models from 1997 to 2024.
+   - Bottom Left : Market Share of Tesla has been fairly consistent over the years, but there is a dip in 2024 models(at least for the first 3 months).
+We see
+                    Ford, Nissan, and Chevrolet lose market share as well!.
+Kia and BMW are picking up market share, however there seem to be a few new entrants that are capitalizing on Tesla's dip.
+   - Bottom Right : We see the most popular EV manufacturers as a group have increased their offerings over the years.
+We see BMW and Kia have started to push
+                    more models from 2015, while Nissan, Ford, and Chevrolet have been more or less consistent in the number of offerings.
+Tesla too has increased it's offerings.
+So it is not the case of lesser models that is causing the dip in their market share.

 ## <a id="metric-of-consideration"></a>Metric of Consideration:
 - Optimized for **Class 1 recall** to capture as many delinquencies as possible, minimizing false negatives.